ocupop/mapbox-locate/src/_sessions/locate-live-a-place-with-no-maps-with-rebelle-rallys-emily-miller-mapping-the-sun-with-bruno-sanchez.md

 ---
 layout: session
 title: >-
-  Locate Live: A place with no maps with Rebelle Rally’s Emily Miller & Mapping the Sun with Bruno Sanchez
+  Locate Live: Lightening Talks with Rebelle Rally’s Emily Miller & Satellogic's Bruno Sanchez
 summary: >-
-  Why do you need a map when you're driving across 2,000 km of desert, without a map.
-How do you map a surface that is 92M miles away and 27M degrees Fahrenheit?
-Bruno Sanchez talks about mapping solar flares on the sun.
-And why he wanted to do that in the first place.
+  1. No GPS, no phones: Off-roading with Emily Miller

+  Thirty-six all-women race teams.
+2,000 kilometers.
+8-day race across the desert.
+Hear how Emily Miller started The Rebelle Rally, a women’s endurance rally across the Nevada and California deserts.

+  2. Earth-size explosions on the Sun.

+  If we look up to the Sun, we see waves, sunquakes, flares, explosions - bigger than the whole Earth.
+Bruno shares the best shots he took when mapping the sun for NASA and explain why the sun has major explosions that could cripple the earth's utility grid, destroy the economy, and why taxpayers are funding NASA to map this live for early warning.
 track: '1'
 timeslot: d1_slot8
 stage: